metabase/metabase/docs/databases/settings.md

 A fingerprinting query examines the first 10,000 rows from each column and uses that data to guesstimate how many unique values each column has, what the minimum and maximum values are for numeric and timestamp columns, and so on.
 If you turn this option **OFF**, Metabase will only fingerprint your columns once during setup.

+## Default result cache duration

+How long to keep question results.
+By default, Metabase will use the value you supply on the cache settings page, but if this database has other factors that influence the freshness of data, it could make sense to set a custom duration.
+You can also choose custom durations on individual questions or dashboards to help improve performance.